How to Treat Eczema and Perioral Dermatitis Naturally

 Acupuncture can also help address the root causes of the conditions, such as using specific points to help clear dampness or heat from the body or strengthen the Spleen.
 The Spleen organ system is often looked at according to these conditions as regulating the digestive system will help regulate skin health, dampness, and toxin accumulation and detoxification.
 Certain points can be chosen to help stop itching, boost underlying deficiencies, and calm the mind/ ease stress.

-It is important to check in with a well-versed healthcare provider or Chinese medical practitioner, especially if you have a pre-diagnosed condition or are on medications.
+Checking in with a well-versed healthcare provider or Chinese medical practitioner is important, especially if you have a pre-diagnosed condition or are on medications.
 Our bodies are sensitive and can react in unwanted ways sometimes due to drastic changes.
 Know that you are not alone and if you are dealing with conditions such as these, there are plenty of natural options to help you heal.
 Your body wants and strives to be healthy!

 *DISCLAIMER- All information provided on this site is not meant to take the place of the advice of your doctor/ health care provider, but is intended to help you make more informed decisions and take greater responsibility for your own health.
 Please do not use this information to diagnose or develop a treatment plan without consulting a qualified health care provider.
 Do not hesitate to email me with questions and please make an appointment with me if you would like to discuss any information presented in further detail.